Yury Dud: Early life and family

-Dud was born on 11 October 1986 in the city of Potsdam in East Germany to the head of BMSTU military department, professor, PhD in military science Alexander Petrovich Dud, and Anna Stepanovna Dud, a school teacher of chemistry.
-In 1990, the family moved to Moscow.
-Yury has lived in Russia since the age of four.
+Dud was born on 11 October 1986 in the city of Potsdam in East Germany to Alexander Petrovich Dud, the head of Bauman Moscow State Technical University's military department and professor of military science, and Anna Stepanovna Dud, a schoolteacher of chemistry.
+In 1990, his family moved to Moscow.
+Dud has lived in Russia since the age of four.
 He considers himself to be of Ukrainian origin and particularly Russian by identity.

 Career

 Early career

-Dud played football as a child and dreamt of becoming a goalkeeper, but had to give up trainings because of asthma.
+Dud played football as a child and dreamt of becoming a goalkeeper, but had to stop playing because of asthma.
 However, this passion got him interested in sports journalism.
-In 2001, Dud began working at the Russian newspaper Izvestia as a freelance journalist, and became a staff journalist at the age of 16.
+In 2001, Dud began working at the Russian newspaper Izvestia as a freelance journalist; he became a staff journalist at the age of 16.
 In 2007, Dud began working for the sports magazine PROSPORT.ru, which was then in the sports division of NTV Plus.
 In 2008, he graduated from the MSU Faculty of Journalism.